 (a) Make the h large and gradually reduce it to the smaller forms without lifting the pen.
 This is excellent practice in controlling the movement.
 Strive at all times to get the correct form as well as the free muscular movement.
-Do your best in writing the one space letters as well as the loop letters (b) The small b is composed of the loop and the last part of the w.
-If the upward stroke in the loop is not curved sufficiently the letter will appear as in the word copy.
+Do your best in writing the one space letters as well as the loop letters in the word copy.

-slanting too much.
+(b) The small \boldsymbol{b} is composed of the loop and the last part of the \boldsymbol{w} .
+If the upward stroke in the loop is not curved sufficiently the letter will appear as slanting too much.

-hhhhhh hhhhhhhhh hhhhhh
+hhhhhh hhhhhhhh hhhhhh